lileicc/blogbook/README.md

 blogbook
 ========

-A minibook for BLOG language
+A minibook for BLOG language.

+## Guideline
+We will write the book in Markdown.